Which companies to avoid and which are safe to travel with

 Here are our recommendations.

-In short: there have been many allegations against staff of Virak Buntham, including assaults, robberies, thefts and now attempted rape.
-After all these incidents, we’re surprised they’re still in business.
-Maybe not for long as tourism officials, business-owners and residents of Sihanoukville and Siem Reap have called for a boycott of the controversial bus company.
+In short: there have been many allegations against staff of Virak Buntham, including assaults, robberies, thefts, attempted rape, and criminal activities.
+After all these incidents, we’re surprised they’re still in business, despite calls from tourism officials, business-owners and residents of Sihanoukville and Siem Reap for a boycott of the controversial bus company.

 This bus company is run by the owners of the long standing budget Capitol Guesthouse near Orussey Market in Phnom Penh.
 What can we say?
 They go to many destinations and they’re cheap.
-However, many of their buses are quite old and a lot less comfortable than those of Giant Ibis or Mekong Express.
+However, many of their buses are old.

 WARNING: NIGHT BUSES